Jackets and Jac-Shirts

 Association (NESA) jacket patch, or it could be one of several other kinds of

 Nothing else should be worn on the backside of the jac-shirt.

 On the front right pocket can go ONE of any leadership development

 patches (the old Leadership Corps patch, the Crest of Leadership (shown above left), Philmont or Schiff Training

 Centers) the pocket version of the National Youth Leadership Training (NYLT) or your Council's leadership development course patch

 or the BSA's National Junior Leadership Development program (currently called National Youth Leadership Experience, or NAYLE) at Philmont Scout Ranch.

 On the left front pocket can go EITHER the BSA's universal emblem in an oval,

-the old Exploring emblem, the current Venturing/BSA emblem, or the Cub Scout emblem.
+either version of the old Exploring emblem on red, the current Venturing/BSA emblem, or the Cub Scout emblem.